-- (j) Except as otherwise provided in NRS 294A.362, goods and services provided in kind for which money would otherwise have been paid; - (k) Contributions made to another candidate, a nonprofit corporation that is registered or required to be registered pursuant to NRS 294A.225, a committee for political action that is registered or required to be registered pursuant to NRS 294A.230 or a committee for the recall of a public officer that is registered or required to be registered pursuant to NRS 294A.250; - 10 (l) Fees for filing declarations of candidacy or acceptances of candidacy; - (m) Repayments or forgiveness of loans; - (n) The disposal of unspent contributions pursuant to NRS 294A.160; and - (o) Other miscellaneous expenses. - 3.
-Each report of campaign expenses or expenditures described in subsection 1 must [list]: - (a) List the disposition of any unspent contributions using the categories set forth in subsection 3 of NRS 294A.160 or subsection 3 of NRS 294A.286, as applicable : and - (b) For any campaign expense or expenditure that is paid for using a credit card or debit card, itemize each transaction and identify the business or other entity from whom the purchase of the campaign expense or expenditure was made. - Sec.
-28. (Deleted by amendment.) - Sec.
-29. (Deleted by amendment.) - Sec.
-30. Chapter 295 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
-A petition for initiative or referendum may be withdrawn if a person authorized pursuant to NRS 295.015 to withdraw the petition submits a notice of withdrawal to the Secretary of State on a form prescribed by the Secretary of State. - 2.
-Once a petition for initiative or referendum is withdrawn pursuant to subsection 1, no further action may be taken on that petition. - Sec.
+- (k) Contributions made to another candidate, a nonprofit corporation that is registered or required to be registered pursuant to NRS 294A.225, a committee for political action that is registered or required to be registered pursuant to NRS 294A.230 or a committee for the recall of a public officer that is registered or required to be registered pursuant to NRS 294A.250; - (1) Fees for filing declarations of candidacy or acceptances of candidacy; - (m) Repayments or forgiveness of loans; - (n) The disposal of unspent contributions pursuant to NRS 294A.160; and - (0) Interest, eredit eard fees, debit eard fees or penalty fees incurred in relation to campaign expenses or expenditures paid for by a credit card or debit eard; and - Other miscellaneous expenses.

+3. Each report of arm Each report of campaign expenses or expenditures described in subsection - (a) List the disposition of any unspent contributions using the categories set forth in subsection 3 of NRS 294A.160 or subsection 3 of NRS 294A.286, as applicable ; and - (b) For any campaign expense or expenditure that is paid for using a credit card or debit card, itemize each transaction and identify the business or other entity from whom the purchase of the campaign expense or expenditure was made. - Sec.
+28. (Deleted by amendment.) - (Deleted by amendment.)
+Sec.
+29. - Sec.
+30. Chapter 295 of NRS is hereby amended by adding thereto a new section to read as follows: - A petition for initiative or referendum may be withdrawn if a person authorized pursuant to NRS 295.015 to withdraw the petition submits a notice of withdrawal to the Secretary of State on a form prescribed by the Secretary of State. - Once a petition for initiative or referendum is withdrawn pursuant to subsection 1, no further action may be taken on that petition. - Sec.
 31. NRS 295.015 is hereby amended to read as follows: - 295.015 1.
-Before a petition for initiative or referendum may be presented to the registered voters for their signatures, the person who intends to circulate the petition must: - (a) File a copy of the petition for initiative or referendum, including the description required pursuant to NRS 295.009, [must be placed on file] with the Secretary of State. - (b) Submit to the Secretary of State on a form prescribed by the Secretary of State: - (1) The name and signature of the person.

-(2) If the person has formed a committee for political action for the purposes of advocating the passage of the initiative or referendum, the name of that committee for political action.

-(3) The names of not more than three persons who are authorized to withdraw the petition or submit an amended petition.
+Before a petition for initiative or referendum may be presented to the registered voters for their signatures, the person who intends to circulate the petition must: - (a) File a copy of the petition for initiative or referendum, including the description required pursuant to NRS 295.009, Imust be placed on filel with the Secretary of State. - (b) Submit to the Secretary of State on a form prescribed by the Secretary of State: - (1) The name and signature of the person. - (2) If the person has formed a committee for political action for the purposes of advocating the passage of the initiative or referendum, the name of that committee for political action. - (3) The names of not more than three persons who are authorized to withdraw the petition or submit an amended petition. - 2.
+If a petition for initiative or referendum or a description of the effect of an initiative or referendum required pursuant to NRS 295.009 is amended after the petition is placed on file with the Secretary of State pursuant to subsection 1: - (a) The revised petition must be placed on file with the Secretary of State before it is presented to the registered voters for their signatures; - (b) Any signatures that were collected on the original petition before it was amended are not valid; and pursuant to subsection 1 or 2: